-Describe your destination (who you are, who you wish to attract and why they would come) addressing your strengths, opportunities, and potential challenges.
+1. Describe your destination (who you are, who you wish to attract and why would they come) addressing your strengths, opportunities, and potential challenges.: 1a.
+Destination:

 Livingston, Montana is an historic train town, the year-round gateway to Yellowstone National Park, and a laidback home base for vibrant arts, epic recreation and an array of unexpectedly sophisticated dining, lodging, shopping and cultural experiences.
 Livingston is looking to attract travelers who appreciate the welcoming, small-town vibe of a less populated Montana town, and who will recreate responsibly and relish Livingston as if it was their own.